Opening Day in MLB: New No. 21 patches, NL DHs and Guardians

 Out near Disneyland, where temperatures neared 100 degrees, AL MVP Shohei Ohtani was set to flash his 100 mph heat and take his swings for the Los Angeles Angels.

 In Atlanta, the Braves celebrated their World Series championship with a pregame parade.
-At every ballpark, umpires stareted to get their say — this year, they’ve join referees from other sports in announcing replay review decisions to the crowd.
+At every ballpark, umpires were set to get their say — starting this year, they’ll join referees from other sports in announcing replay review decisions to the crowd.

 As seats filled up in rainy Washington, chilly Kansas City and more, it seemed fans decided the 99-day owners’ lockout that delayed spring training and pushed back opening day by a week wouldn’t deter them from coming back.